hfg-gmuend/openmoji/CONTRIBUTING.md

 ### Hexcodes for extras-unicode

 Please create a folder under [src/extras-unicode](src/extras-unicode) with the "sub-group" name.
-Name the svg as the unicode codepoint in this folder.
+Name the svg as the unicode codepoint in this folder, e.g. ⬌ (25A1), and add the information about the file to `data/extras-unicode.csv`

 ### Hexcodes for extras-openmoji